Kilmarnock Corporation Tramways

 Kirkcaldy Corporation Tramways cap badges

-General pattern script-lettering cap badges — Motorman and Conductor — of the type used by Kilmarnock Corporation Tramways.
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' — of the type used by Kilmarnock Corporation Tramways.

 Kilmarnock Corporation Tramways staff photo

-Depot photo taken in 1906, and featuring: the manager (with dog), the chief inspector, two inspectors, twelve motormen, and seventeen conductors (two part time).
+A depot photo taken in 1906, and featuring: the manager (with dog), the chief inspector, two inspectors, twelve motormen, and seventeen conductors (two part time).
 Photo reproduced with the kind permission of Brian Deans.

 Kilmarnock Corporation Tramways staff photo